an fara

 MUD ART COMPANY

-In 2025 Mud Art Company joined The Herds Emerging Company from south Spain to Norway.
+In 2025 Mud Art Company joined The Walk Productions’ The Herds Emerging Company from south Spain to Norway.
 An Fara marks their European debut.